metepg/weshare/README.md

 # Extra

-For production optimized .jar run `./mvnw clean package` in `/server` directory.
+For production optimized .jar run `./mvnw clean package` in `server` directory.

 # TODO:
 - Add GIFs for all implemented features